Picture-Elements/quickboot_builder/README.txt

 settings.
 With this incantation, the gold file is generated from the silver file.

-To make mcs fies for ICB2F boards, use the command line:
+*** To make mcs files for ICB2F boards, use the command line:

 $ ./quickboot_builder --output=ICB2F_qbN_MMM.mcs --silver=ICB2F_silverN_MMM.bit --bpi16
 No gold file, using silver file.